INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 Bereavement Leave

 19.1 Upon notification to the Fire Chief or designee an employee shall be allowed time off from work on scheduled workdays because of death in the employee’s immediate family.
-The employee will be paid for such time up to a maximum of three days for 24-hour shifts, four days for 12-14-hour shift employees, and up to five days for 40-hour week employees.
-For the purpose of this section, immediate family is defined as: spouse, mother, father, sister, daughter, brother, son, mother-in-law, father-in-law, step-parent, step-child, grandparent, grandchildren, brother-in-law, sister-in-law, son-in-law, daughter-in-law, or any other relative who is an actual member of the employee’s household.
-Depending upon staffing levels, the Fire Chief or designee may approve the use of accumulated vacation and/or holiday leave to supplement the bereavement leave.
+The employee will be paid for such time up to a maximum of three (3) days for twenty-four (24)hour shifts, and up to five (5) days for forty (40) hour week employees.
+For the purpose of this section, immediate family is defined as: employee’s parents, spouse, certified domestic partner, child, sister or brother, mother-in-law, father-in-law, step-parent, step-child, great-grandparent or in-law, grandparent or in-law, grandchildren or in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, step parent or step children, or any member of the employee’s household.
+Depending upon staffing levels, the Fire Chief or designee may approve the use of accrued vacation and/or holiday leave to supplement the bereavement leave.

 Article 20